angular/angular/aio/content/guide/ngmodule-faq.md

 ## Should I add application-wide providers to the root `AppModule` or the root `AppComponent`?

+Application-wide providers should be defined by specifying `providedIn: 'root'` on their `@Injectable()` decorator (in the case of services) or at `InjectionToken` construction (in the case where tokens are provided).
+Providers created this way will automatically be made available to the entire application and don't need to be listed in any module.

-Register application-wide providers in the root `AppModule`, not in the `AppComponent`.
+If a provider cannot be configured in this way (perhaps because it has no sensible default value), then register it in the root `AppModule`, not in the `AppComponent`.

 Lazy-loaded modules and their components can inject `AppModule` services;
 they can't inject `AppComponent` services.